mobile rating

 Arrival & Briefing

-This morning you will drive for approximately 2-3 hours to the Rongai Nalemoru Gate, near the Kenyan border.
-After registering, begin your hike through the forest where you may see and hear wildlife, including black and white Colobus monkeys.
-Enjoy lunch on the trail, before continuing to the first campsite.
+This morning you will drive for approximately 2-3 hours to the Rongai Nalemoru Gate near the Kenyan border.
+After registering at the gate, begin your climb to Uhuru Peak, the roof of Africa.
+During the first day, hike through forests where you may see and hear wildlife, including black and white Colobus monkeys.
+Eat lunch on the trail before continuing to the first campsite.
+Rongai ascends via the less forested northern side of the mountain and is one of the least crowded routes on Kilimanjaro.

-Day two takes you through Kilimanjaro's moorland with views of Mawenzi Peak ahead.
+Day two of trekking takes you through Kilimanjaro's moorland.
+During this day, view Mawenzi Peak ahead.
 The morning is steep and here you may begin to feel the altitude.
-Explore the first cave before resting over lunch close to the second cave.
-The afternoon is gentler, contouring across the moorland to camp in a sheltered valley.
-Trekking time approximately 6-8 hours.
+You can stop to rest and explore at the first cave.
+Lunch is often eaten close to the second cave.
+The afternoon is gentler as you contour across the moorland to camp in a sheltered valley at Kikelewa or the third cave.
+This is a long day with a trekking time of 6-7 hours.

 Elevation Gain: 730m/2,400ft

-Today you will hike in the morning and rest in the afternoon, to help you acclimatize.
-The trail is relatively short but steep, and you are rewarded with superb all-around views and a tangible sense of wilderness.
-The campsite lies below Mawenzi Peak and offers stunning views of both Mawenzi and Kibo.
+This day is an acclimatisation day, allowing you to hike in the morning and rest in the afternoon and evening.
+The hike is relatively short but steep, but you are rewarded with superb all-round views and a tangible sense of wilderness.
+Mawenzi Tarn campsite is situated below Mawenzi Peak and offers stunning views of both Mawenzi and Kibo.

-Today you can enjoy a relaxed breakfast, as you will be staying at Mawenzi Tarn for a second night and do not need to pack!
-The morning will be spent on an acclimatization walk.
+Today you can have a lie in, as you will be staying at Mawenzi Tarn for a second night and therefore do not need to pack!
+The morning will be spent on an acclimatisation walk.
 Dependent upon how you are feeling this can be a steep walk up the scree slopes towards the peak of Mawenzi, or a gentler climb to the ridge or the lunar desert, visiting the eerie site of a plane crash.
 Return to Mawenzi Tarn for a hot lunch and afternoon of rest.

-The saddle crossing between Kibo and Mawenzi feels lunar and offers spectacular views, but is exposed and can be windy.
-Kibo Huts Camp sits directly below the summit cone, looking down over the Kenyan plains and Mawenzi and upwards to the climb that lies ahead.
-After lunch and a full summit briefing, rest in preparation for your summit attempt.
+Cross the lunar landscape of the saddle between Kibo, the summit cone, and Mawenzi today, to arrive at the high camp.
+The crossing is exposed and can be very windy, but spectacular.
+Kibo Huts Camp is situated directly below the summit cone, giving spectacular views over the Kenyan plains and Mawenzi and upwards to the climb that lies ahead.
+After lunch and a full summit briefing, spend time resting in preparation for your summit attempt.

 Elevation Gain: 2,175m/7,140ft

 Around midnight, begin the final ascent to Uhuru Peak, the highest point in Africa.
 For the next six hours, hike by the light of your flashlight.
 The ascent to the crater rim is the most challenging part of the entire trek.
 The trail consists mostly of steep switchbacks, with a rocky section known as Jamaica Rocks to scramble over as you approach the crater rim at Gilman's Point (5,756m).
 The hike from Gilman's to Uhuru Peak is a gradual climb and, as far as hikes go, not very difficult.
-The altitude however makes it feel long and tiring.
-After summit celebrations descend to Kibo Huts to eat, before continuing down to Horombo Huts to camp.
-Total trekking time is around 14 hours, so be prepared for a very tough day.
+The altitude however makes the hike long and tiring.
+After summit celebrations you will descend to Kibo Huts.
+You will eat here before continuing your descent to Horombo Huts campsite.
+This will seem surprisingly fast.
+The total time spent walking on this day is around 14 hours, so be prepared for a very tough day.
+Later in the evening enjoy your last dinner on the mountain and a well-earned sleep.

-Finish your trek with a descent to the Marangu Gate.
-Your last hike on Kilimanjaro is a beautiful one, passing through the cloud forest.
+After breakfast, finish the trek with a descent to Marangu Gate.
+Your last hike on Kilimanjaro is a beautiful one, passing through Kilimanjaro's cloud forest.
+Watch your step during the descent, as the trail can be slippery.
 This trek will take approximately 5-6 hours.
-At the gate, you will be met and transferred to Moshi.
+At the gate, you will be met and transferred back to Moshi.

 Departure or Onwards Travel

-Today you will be transferred to Kilimanjaro Airport in time for your flight, or if you’ve decided to extend your Tanzanian adventure, begin the next part of your journey!
+Today you will be transferred back to Kilimanjaro International Airport (JRO) in time for your flight.

 • Park Fees